dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ## Create a contact for your user

 For a domain to be registered it needs to have an associated contact in our system.
-As you will likely want to provide your customer's contact details instead of your own,  contact will need to be created in our system.
+As you will likely want to provide your customer's contact details instead of your own, the contact will need to be created in our system.

 ~~~ruby
     def create_contact(contact_details)